 Cost of Attendance

-Estimate your tuition and fees by semester with the Tuition & Fees Estimator.
-Textbooks and parking permits are not reflected in this estimator.
+- Estimate your tuition and fees with our Tuition & Fees Estimator

-Compare the costs at six state universities in Texas: TWU, UNT, UTA, Texas A&M, UT Austin and UTD.
+- Compare costs at six state universities in Texas and see the savings when you choose TWU

 By using any of the tools above, you acknowledge that the estimates provided do not represent a final determination, an actual award of financial assistance or a final net price.
 The cost of attendance and financial aid availability changes from year to year.
 The estimates do not bind Texas Woman's University.
 You also realize that not all students receive financial aid.

 Students must complete the Free Application for Federal Student Aid (FAFSA) in order to be eligible for, and to receive an actual financial aid award that includes Federal grants, loans or work-study assistance.
 For more information on applying for Federal student aid, go to www.fafsa.ed.gov

 Page last updated 5:12 PM, October 30, 2015